Take care of roses

 • In severe cases, use right fungicides or seek advice from local gardening shops.

-Step 5: Rose sunlight needed
+Rose sunlight needed

 The majority of the roses require 6-8 hours of sunlight per day to flower well and grow.
 Insufficient sun may bring about: